YixuanFu06/HandsClapping/README.md

 ***TODO: The next AI model named by HDP (which stands for hybrid dynamic programming model) has already been designed mathematically.
 It may achieve better performance in playing with human.***

 > **IMPORTANT**\
 > To get the rule of this game or learn how to play it in the electronic version, please refer to [README.md](src/README.md) in `src` directory.
-This file is only responsible for introduce this project technically and show how to construct it or how to install and use the released version.
+This file is only responsible for introduce this project technically and show how to construct it or how to install and use the releases.

 ## Construct and Compile

 > **ATTENTION**\
 > This part introduces how to construct and compile this project in local Windows and Linux system and may require the previous knowledge about basic programming language and the corresponding toolchains.
-For users, it's OK to simply skip this part and download the released version of this project, following the instruction in the next part.
+For users, it's OK to simply skip this part and download the releases of this project, following the instruction in the next part.

 The following packages and libraries are required by this project:
 - The C++ compiler: run `apt install g++` in Linux or download [Microsoft Visual C++](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170#latest-microsoft-visual-c-redistributable-version) ([Visual Studio](https://visualstudio.microsoft.com/) is also recommended, although much larger.) in Windows.